railz-ai/railz-visualizations/packages/components/readme.md

 #### Authentication

-Setup the process of receiving an access_token from the Railz Authentication API, see details [here](https://docs.railz.ai/reference/authentication)
+Setup the process of receiving an access_token from the Accounting Data as a Service™ Authentication API, see details [here](https://docs.railz.ai/reference/authentication)

 #### Framework Specific Installation